bootdotdev/blog/content/faq.md

 ## Who is Boot.dev for?

-While anyone will find at least a couple of our coding courses directly applicable to their current situation, you will get the most out of our platform if you’ve been coding for a little while but are in the process of finding your first dev job.
+While anyone who's interested in coding will likely find at least a couple of our courses directly applicable to their current situation, you will get the most out of our platform if you’re interested in learning how to upskill as a back-end developer.
+Whether you're just starting your coding journey, or you're transitioning from an IT, Ops, or QA job into development, we've got a great program for you.

-Our [curriculum](https://github.com/bootdotdev/curriculum) is computer science-focused, and if you work through it, the glass ceiling of "entry-level programming jobs" will shatter for you.
-Our computer science curriculum takes you through the concepts you’d find in a university-quality CS degree.
+Our [curriculum](https://github.com/bootdotdev/curriculum) is a computer-science based approach to learning back-end development.
+If you complete all the courses and projects you can shatter the glass ceiling of "entry-level programming jobs".
+Our courses teach you through the same fundamentals you would learn in a university's CS degree.

 ## I’ve never written code before, is Boot.dev for me?